boriska70/lhm/README.md

 own.
 We called it Large Hadron Migrator, and it is a gem for online ActiveRecord and DataMapper migrations.

+Current version is based on v.2.2.0 of https://github.com/soundcloud/lhm
+Heavily used ideas of https://github.com/royra/lhm
+Main changes:
+- retries on deadlock (10 times every 5 seconds)
+- dynamic configuration of Throttler (see Dynamic Throttler section below)
+- more verbose logging

 ![LHC](http://farm4.static.flickr.com/3093/2844971993_17f2ddf2a8_z.jpg)

 [The Large Hadron collider at CERN](http://en.wikipedia.org/wiki/Large_Hadron_Collider)